Bill Paxton, actor in 'Twister' and 'Aliens,' dies at 61

 "Devastated by the sudden loss of my close friend and one of the finest actors in the business, Bill Paxton," Lowe tweeted.

-In addition to more than 90 acting credits, Paxton was also a director on films such as "The Greatest Game Ever Played," and "Fraility."
+In addition to more than 90 acting credits, Paxton was also a director on films such as "The Greatest Game Ever Played," and "Frailty."

 Screenwriter Brian Lynch said Paxton was a talented director.